Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials

-The first term in Eq.~(\ref{eq:tpG2}) corresponds to the ladder diagrams, while the second term corresponds to the twisted diagrams.
-Accordingly, the covariance of the non-affine displacements can be written as
+The first term in Eq.~(\ref{eq:tpG2}) corresponds to the ladder diagrams, while the second term corresponds to the twisted diagrams (see Appendix~\ref{sec:aver}).
+Accordingly, the covariance of the nonaffine displacements can be written as

 where the ladder term is

 and twisted term is